MarkPearlCoZa/Blog_General/_posts/2016-08-20-Rebels-At-Work.md

 ### Chapter 1 - Good Rebels, Great Work

-Didn't resonate to much with me...
+Didn't resonate to much with me

 ### Chapter 2 - What makes me a rebel at work

-Didn't resonate to much with me...
+Didn't resonate to much with me

 ### Chapter 3 - Gaining Credibility